-In total a minimum of 40 ECTS points have to be collected from course work.
-Within the , a minimum of 25-30 ECTS points must be accumulated in the major subject, i.e the chosen discipline (Module I) and the remaining 10-15 ECTS points may be collected from minor subjects, i.e. courses related to or supporting the chosen discipline (Module II).
+In total a minimum of 40 ECTS credits have to be collected from course work.
+Within the , a minimum of 25-30 ECTS credits must be accumulated in the major subject, i.e the chosen discipline (Module I) and the remaining 10-15 ECTS credits may be collected from minor subjects, i.e. courses related to or supporting the chosen discipline (Module II).

 Please refer to the specific outline for the chosen discipline to see which minor subjects are accepted.

-On certain conditions, up to 10 ECTS points of course work may be accumulated from instruction taken outside of the University of Luxembourg/ESAVS.
+On certain conditions, up to 5 ECTS credits of course work may be accumulated from instruction taken outside of the University of Luxembourg/ESAVS.
 Such external courses must be of a similarly high standard, examinable and approved by the program director and the Veterinary Post Graduate Program Committee.

 Candidates are required to accumulate 200 well documented cases in the form of a case log.
 These cases are expected to be mostly accumulated in the second half of the program.
 All raw data relevant to each case must be filed in a digitalized format and must be accessible upon request by the Examination Board.
 The respective guidelines of each discipline shall be consulted for details.